 Quality Audit: The process of examining a deliverable to test whether it meets established quality criteria and standards.

 Quality Control: Quality Control refers to a set of best practices for managing the quality of project deliverables.
-Quality Control not only focuses on monitoring and measuring deliverable quality, but also taking corrective actions when necessary, or suggesting steps to optimize the quality.
+Quality Control not only focuses on monitoring and measuring deliverable quality but also on taking corrective actions when necessary or suggesting steps to optimize the quality.

 Quality Criteria: Specific requirements that a deliverable must meet to pass the 'quality' test.